 We are unable to provide you the current statistics as most applicants have not received their replies yet.
-However, for 2017, our approval rate was about 98%.
+However, for 2018, our success rate was projected to be high.
 The reason for our high rates is that we choose our clients.
 If we believe you are not eligible to begin with, we will not be taking your case.

 Yes, but you will need to apply for a re-entry permit.
 This permit will be valid for five years.
 We usually advise our clients that for the first 3 years, they can do whatever they wish; but for the last 2 years, it would be best to stay and work in Singapore so that they can pay income tax and show the government their contribution.
 If you have no choice and are sent out of Singapore for work by your company, the ICA might ask you to explain your situation when it is time for your renewal.

 We had only seen renewals get rejected when the client did not stay in Singapore for a significant amount of time after being granted permanent resident status.
 The government approves permanent resident application because they believe in the individual’s long-term commitment to the country, which is why it is called “permanent residence.”
 But if you are always staying in Singapore and fulfilling your contributions, then it is highly unlikely that you will get rejected.

 Before 2009, Singapore PR was easily granted.
 Many people took advantage of this opportunity, using permanent resident status as a way to make money.
 They bought houses for investments, treating Singapore as a holiday home.
 In fact, some never bothered to return, work, or contribute to the country.
 This situation also caused overpopulation.
 So to counter these issues, the government became stricter with the whole process.
 They became more selective, only granting permanent resident to those who are truly worthy.